Software Update Sub-Application Architecture

 Testing Strategy

-- ✅ Unit Tests: Comprehensive unit tests for version comparison, format functions, and core logic (574 lines of tests)
+- ✅ Unit Tests: Comprehensive unit tests for version comparison, format functions, and core logic

 - ✅ Integration Tests: Tests for download and installation workflows with mocking